dr-jts/games/cards.md

 * One card placed face up for discard pile beside it

 ### Play
-* On their turn a player draws a card from either stock or discard pile
-* Then they must discard a card (but NOT the one drawn from the discard pile)
-* Before discarding, a player can:
-  * **Declare 31** if their hand is worth 31 (e.g. Ace and two 10 cards in same suit)
-  * **Knock** if they think their hand is worth more than the hand of some other player
+* At the start of their turn the player can **knock** if they think their hand is worth more than that of some other player
   * If a player knocks, each other player gets one more chance to improve their hand.
 A player can declare 31 if this   occurs, in which case they win the hand.
+* Otherwise, they draws a card from either stock or discard pile
+* Then they must discard a card (but NOT the one drawn from the discard pile)
+* Before discarding, a player can **declare 31** if their hand is worth 31 (e.g. Ace and two 10 cards in same suit)

 ### Scoring
 * Aces are high; face cards are worth 10
 * A hand value is the highest total of cards in one suit

 ### Winning
-* A player who declares 31 wins the hand.
-* A player who knocks wins if some other player
+* If player declares 31, every other player loses the hand
+* If player has knocked, the lowest hand(s) loses the hand
-* When you lose a hand, you put one chip into the kitty in the centre of the table.
+* Players who lose put one chip into the kitty in the centre of the table.
-* If you knock and lose you pay two pennies (if you have that many).
+  ** A player who knocks and loses pays two chips (if they have that many)

-* If someone declares 31, other players put a chip in the kitty.
-* If someone declares 31 after another player has knocked, the knocker pays one chip, like everyone else.
 * In event of a draw, replay the hand

-* If you have no chips left,  you are on welfare.
-If you lose while on welfare, you are out of the game.
+* When a player has no chips left, they are **on welfare**.
+If they lose while on welfare, you are out of the game.
 If you lose two chips with only one chip left you are also out of the game.
+  * A player who has been on welfare can stay at the table, and if they are accidentally dealt back in they are back in the game, on welfare
 * The game continues until only one player is left.

 ## 99